 Health care providers should watch for symptoms of AIDS and pregnancy complications of HIV infection.
 In addition, providers should avoid performing any unnecessary invasive procedures such as amniocentesis in an effort to avoid transmitting HIV to the baby.

 What is the chance that my baby will become HIV positive?

 A baby can become infected with HIV in the womb, during delivery or while breastfeeding.
 If the mother does not receive treatment, 25 percent of babies born to women with HIV will be infected by the virus.
 With treatment that percentage can be reduced to less than 2 percent, according to the March of Dimes.

-How will my prenatal care be handled differently if I am HIV positive?
+How will my prenatal care be handled differently?

 A multi-care approach is the most effective way for pregnant women with HIV infection to have a healthy pregnancy and delivery.
 This approach will address the medical, psychological, social and practical challenges of pregnancy with HIV.
 While the woman’s pregnancy is being managed by a health care provider and HIV specialist, she may also receive assistance from a social services agency to help her with housing, food, childcare, and parenting concerns.